deislabs/bindle/docs/signing-spec.md

 - Import/export tools
 - Proxy servers

-While this is implicit in the definitions, we should make it _explicit_ that a Bindle server can use the same key to sign as a host (for bindles it hosts) and as a proxy (for pass-through and cache features).
+While this is implicit in the definitions, we should make it _explicit_ that a Bindle server can use the same key to sign some invoices as a host (for bindles it hosts) and sign others as a proxy (for pass-through and cache features).
+However, it cannot sign the same invoice with the same key acting as both a host and proxy.
-But in each case, the key must be marked for the appropriate role.
+In each case, the key must be marked for the appropriate role.

 ## Signing and Timestamps

 The date and time of a signature can be an important piece of information for auditing.